shomah4a/pycon-tw-slide/index.rst

 ..
    Here there is Tokyo Big Sight.
+   To Tokyo Big Sight is 20 minutes by train from AIIT.

    Tokyo Big Sight is famous as venue of Comic Market.
    If you don't know about Comic Market, I recommend to search it.
    But, Comic Market of this summer was finished.